boseji/BookOfGists/ubuntu-ssh-secure-201711.md

 ## A Piece of Disclaimer

-Though we are talking of secure connection to Linux PC, but method discrbed above is still vulnurable.
+Though we are talking of secure connection to Linux PC, but method described in previous sections is still vulnerable.

 One must use hardware key store or HSM modules like [YubiHSM](https://www.yubico.com/products/yubihsm/) for better security.

 At any point if the Private key is compromised in the above process due to weak password, no-password or direct Hacking the whole network security to the Linux is compromised.

-Hence its recommened to use this technique when using VMs or Older PCs on a Private network not connected to Internet in any way.

 *WARNING: This free document / guide is for your convenience and its use is at your own risk.
 It is available as a reference only, and IS NOT INHERENTLY A SECURE WAY to connect to Linux.
 The author/providers cannot and do not guarantee the privacy of your data, its security and communication.
 There are potentially serious security issues with any computer connected to the Internet without the appropriate protection, ranging from viruses, worms and other programs that can damage the user’s computer both ways, to attacks on the computer by unauthorized or unwanted third parties.
-By following this guide, you acknowledge and knowingly accept the potentially serious risks of accessing your hardware unsecurely over network.
+By following this guide, you acknowledge and knowingly accept the potentially serious risks of accessing your hardware unsecured over network.
 It is recommended that users take steps to protect their own computer system, such as installing current anti-virus software and maintaining appropriate firewall protection.
 You acknowledge and agree that YOUR USE OF THIS DOCUMENT & ABOVE PROCESS IS SOLELY AT YOUR OWN RISK.*